blablabliam/ZapCapture/README.md

 `$ ./LightningGUI`

+-->

 #### Processing

 Use the input and output folder buttons to select a folder with lightning videos and an empty folder.
 Then, set an appropriate threshold for your videos.
 On the example video, the optimum threshold is around 500,000; the higher the threshold, the faster the process will run and the less output images you will get.
 You will have to experiment to find the best threshold, but starting high and going lower is the best approach.
-Once the threshold is set, click 'Analyze!' wait a bit.
+If you are having trouble, check the csv outputs and pick a threshold value that is higher than the typical range.
+Select a file name convention- frame number or timestamp (seconds-miliseconds format).
+Finally, click 'Analyze!' and wait a bit.
 The program will take a few minutes to run.
+Once the program is finished, your output folder will contain all of the image and gif files, as well as a csv giving threshold data for each frame on every file.

 #### Building

-Interested in building LightningGUI on your operating system?
-To build LightningGUI, you need to have Python 3.6 or later.
+Interested in building ZapCapture on your operating system?
+To build ZapCapture, you need to have Python 3.6 or later.
 Then, use pip to install the requirements.txt file.

 `$ python -m pip install -r requirements.txt`